xibosignage/xibo-manual/source/en/media_module_audio.md

-Audio can also be attached to other Widgets using the [Context Menu](layouts_editor.html#content-context-menu)
+Audio can also be attached to other Widgets using the Context Menu.

 {tip}
 When attaching to Widgets, Users can enter a Volume as well as a Loop parameter to determine whether the audio will loop for the duration of the attached Widget or just play through once.
 Audio will stop once the parent Widget finishes playing!